StanPeter/webFolderCreator/README.txt

 After launching the py file will create in the same directory another directory full of folders(full structure is in database.xlsx file)

+folder "expectedResult_Spain_" is the result of the code

 To start simply: